BAK2K3/covid-dashboard/README.md

 #### Visualisation Sections

-Each Visualisation Section contains (and retains) the relevant Selectors at the top of each container.
-Their default value is representative of their instructions (i.e "Select a Country" for the country Selector, and "Select a Statistic" for the statistic Selector).
+Each Visualisation Section contains the relevant Selectors at the top of each Section, regardless of what content is being displayed.
+Their default value is representative of their instructions (i.e *Select a Country* for the country Selector, and *Select a Statistic* for the statistic Selector).

-Upon a user engaging with this selector, the How-To Content is removed, and the visualisation process immediately commences; be it via Table, Graph, or Map generation.
-This also applies to when the user changes the selector'ss value, and when the default value is reselected.
+Upon a user engaging with this Selector, the How-To Content is removed, and the visualisation process immediately commences; be it via Table, Graph, or Map generation.
+This also applies to when the user changes the Selector's value, and when the default value is reselected.
 When the user changes the requested data (i.e from Italy to France, or Total Deaths to Total Cases), the relevant data is immediately prepared, formatted, and represented on the requested method of visualisation, in order to reflect the users intentions.
 When the default value is re-selected, the How-To Content repopulates the respective container.
 These concepts were implemented to achieve an intuitive sense of interaction, attempting to pre-empt and reduce the required user inputs, ultimately producing a user-friendly interface.